PianoNic/Pianonic/README.md

 # 👋 Hi, I'm PianoNic!

-At 17 years old, I'm currently an apprentice in the tech world, eager to learn and explore new technologies.
-Here’s a glimpse into my journey and interests:
+I'm a 17-year-old apprentice diving into the world of technology and coding.
+I’m enthusiastic about learning and exploring new areas in tech.
+Here’s a bit about me and what I’m currently working on:

 ## 🌟 About Me